 In addition to the already mentioned limited sample size of "area" and newly emerging lesions, our study has some further limitations.
-As our MRSI sequence was limited to a single 8-mm thick slice above the corpus callosum and bias due to partial volume effects had to be avoided. the number of included lesions was limited.
-To overcome the limitation of a single-slice acquisition, a 3D-MRSI version of this sequence, covering the majority of the brain, has recently been introduced and has provided promising results in brain tumors (Hangel et al., 2022; Hingerl et al., 2020).
-In addition, we did not determine concentration estimates (Kreis et al., 2021; Maudsley et al., 2021), as we could not avert changes in the T1 relaxation times due to MS pathology(Brief et al., 2010) and an additional water scan would have doubled our scan time for each slice(Kreis et al., 2021; Maudsley et al., 2021).
+As our MRSI was limited to a single 8-mm thick slice above the corpus callosum the overall number of included lesions was limited.
+Additionally, the lesion layer thickness was restricted, thereby resulting in a moving average.
+Moreover, the number of included lesions had to be further reduced in order to avoid bias due to partial volume effects in z-direction.
+Thereby, in-plane partial volume errors were minimized, and large pathological changes as seen in MS lesions still prevail.
+For the analysis of lesion layers the influence of partial volume errors could not be fully extinguished, even though only every third lesion layer has been analyzed.
+To overcome these limitations of a single-slice acquisition, a 3D-MRSI version of this sequence, covering the majority of the brain, has recently been introduced and has provided promising results in brain tumors (Hangel et al., 2022; Hingerl et al., 2020).
+We did not determine concentration estimates (Kreis et al., 2021; Maudsley et al., 2021), as we could not avert changes in the T1 relaxation times due to MS pathology(Brief et al., 2010) and an additional water scan would have doubled our acquisition time(Kreis et al., 2021; Maudsley et al., 2021).
+Changed levels in metabolic ratios, e.g., an increased level of mIns/tNAA can result from either an increased nominator, a decreased denominator or a combined effect.
+Using the ratio of mIns and tNAA, each individually showing changes of high magnitude on single metabolic maps, had a multiplying effect on the clear distinction of metabolic alterations.
+Single metabolite maps of tCr did not show any metabolic changes due to pathology.
+Therefore it was chosen as a reference to study mins, tNAA and tCho.
+Even though medRxiv preprint doi: https://doi.org/10.1101/2023.03.28.23287856; this version posted September 26, 2023.
+The copyright holder for this preprint (which was not certified by peer review) is the author/funder, who has granted medRxiv a license to display the preprint in perpetuity.
+It is made available under a CC-BY-NC 4.0 International license.

+this might have led to an underestimation of respective metabolic alterations, these changes still remain clearly distinguishable.
 Moreover, it must be taken into account that in vivo characterization of the inflammatory activation stage during lesion development is still limited.
 The dynamics of lesion development progresses from a highly active to a chronic active to an inactive, remyelinating stage.
 The highly active lesions can be readily visualized with contrast agent(Gonzalez-Scarano et al., 1987; Absinta et al., 2013), whereas a subtype of chronic active lesions are characterized by iron rims(Absinta et al., 2016; Dal-Bianco et al., 2017, 2021; Weber et al., 2022), but distinct identification of inactive and remyelinating lesions is still lacking.
-Here, long-term observations of newly emerging lesions (ideally with a shorter interval of i.e. 6 months) may be able to provide promising molecular insight.
-Thus, spectroscopy might provide an important contribution to the characterization of the lesion type based on the molecular changes in and around the lesion.
+Here, long-term observations of newly emerging lesions (ideally with a shorter interval of e.g. 6 months) may be able to provide promising molecular insight.
+Thus, MR spectroscopy might provide an important contribution to the characterization of the lesion type based on the molecular changes in and around the lesion.